 The top rated restaurant in Tallinn is rather unassuming.
 It doesn’t even have a proper name!
 Vaike Rataskaevu 16 is simply the old town address where the restaurant can be found.
 But don’t let that deter you.
 The food is surpassed only by the outstanding service.
 I showed up without a reservation, but a kindly server found space for me anyway.
 He then attentively explained all the specials and made recommendations based on my tastes.
 I settled on creamy pumpkin soup and an artfully plated salmon fillet.
 Tempted as I was to end with a warm chocolate cake for dessert, I followed the waiter’s advice to try the bread pudding and am sure glad I did.

-Another memorable soup was had at Ill Draakon, a medieval-style pub tucked underneath the Town Hall.
-The wafting scent of cinnamon and warm spices enticed us as we climbed to the top of the spire, and we rewarded ourselves with hearty bowls of elk soup and mugs of cider upon our return to ground level.
-The pub’s costumed barmaids also serve meat and vegetable pies, elk jerky and homemade pickles you spear with some sort of pitchfork from an old beer barrel.
+For those who want to fully indulge in Tallinn’s medieval atmosphere, Ill Draakon pub is the perfect choice.
+The fragrance of cinnamon and spices were enticing as I ascended the Town Hall spire, so I rewarded myself with a hearty bowl of elk soup and mug of cider upon return to ground level.
+The pub’s costumed barmaids also serve meat and vegetable hand pies, elk jerky, and homemade pickles you spear with a pitchfork from an old beer barrel.
 Go early to avoid the lunchtime rush.